dmitriyteteruk/offsite-labs/iotcentral-lab1-6.md

 ![](lab1/lab1-30.PNG)

-**Configure markdown content** menu appear on the screen.
+**Configure markdown content** menu appears on the screen.
 Click on Image icon to upload new image.

 ![](lab1/lab1-31.PNG)